csoroz/CIPs/CIP-1694/README.md

 in the form of URLs and integrity hashes
 (mirroring the metadata structure for stake pool registration).
 The metadata is used to provide context.
-For example, votes by the constitutional committee need an explanation as to why it is in line with the constitution.
+For example, votes by the constitutional committee need an explanation as to why they are in line with the constitution.
 Governance actions need to explain why the action is needed, what experts were consulted, etc.
-We do not want transaction size constraints to limit this explanatory data, so we use URLs.
+Since transaction size constraints should not limit this explanatory data, we use URLs instead.

 This does, however, introduce new problems.
 If a URL does not resolve, what should be the expectation for voting on that action?
-Should we expect everyone to vote 'abstain'?.
+Should we expect everyone to vote 'Abstain'?.
 Is this an attack vector against the governance system?
 In such a scenario, the hash pre-image could be communicated in other ways, but we should be prepared for the situation.